Akashinga

-Akashinga is an all-female anti-poaching group in Zimbabwe.
+The Akashinga Rangers is an all-female anti-poaching group in Zimbabwe.
 The group is the subject of a 2020 documentary titled Akashinga: The Brave Ones.

 History

 Akashinga was founded in 2017.
-The women of Akashinga were recruited by Australian conservationist Damien Mander, founder of the International Anti-Poaching Foundation.
+The women of Akashinga were recruited by Australian conservationist Damien Mander, founder of Akashinga (formerly the International Anti-Poaching Foundation).
 The original 16 Akashinga were recruited to be conservation officers for Phundundu Wildlife Park.
-The word Akashinga means "brave ones" in Shona.
-Akashinga is an arm of the International Anti-Poaching Foundation.
+The word Akashinga means "the brave ones" in Shona.
+The Akashinga Rangers are an arm of Akashinga (formerly the International Anti-Poaching Foundation).

 Operations

 In contrast to other all-female anti-poaching groups such as the Black Mamba Anti-Poaching Unit in South Africa, the rangers of Akashinga are armed.
 Since 2017, the group has arrested hundreds of poachers.

 Rangers

-Many of the Akashinga rangers are vegan.
+Many of the Akashinga Rangers are vegan.
 Many of the Akashinga are survivors of domestic abuse and/or sexual assault.

 In March 2017, two rangers and a male trainer drowned while crossing a river.